Superyacht CV Guide

 - It should in colour, be a JPEG file and less than 500KB.

-- It should be a head and shoulders photo and you should be wearing a white polo shirt or epaulettes.
+- Your head and shoulders should be visible in the photo and you should ideally be wearing a white or blue polo shirt or a shirt with epaulettes.

 - Your hair should be neat and presentable.